alvaro-baranoski/Udemy-ASPNET-Core-MVC/README.md

 For admin access, feel free to enter in contact me so that I can create a special account.

 ## Todo list
-- [ ] Integrate github actions for CI/CD
-- [ ] Create Terraform file for Azure
 - [ ] Image files storage
-- [ ] Create users and admins to demonstration